-Eating disorders are serious illnesses that cause disturbances in people’s eating patterns and are marked by excessive thoughts with body weight, shape or size.
-There are three main types of eating disorders -- anorexia, bulimia and binge-eating.
+Eating disorders are serious illnesses that cause disturbances in people’s eating patterns and are marked by excessive thoughts about body weight, shape, or size.
+There are three main types of eating disorders — anorexia, bulimia, and binge eating.

-According to the National Eating Disorder Association, nearly 20 million women and men suffer from a clinically significant eating disorder in their lifetime.
+According to the National Eating Disorder Association, nearly 20 million women and men suffer from an eating disorder in their lifetime.
 Eating disorders are 10 times more common in young women, but eating disorders are being reported at an increasingly higher rate in men and older women.

 Those with anorexia may obsess with exercising to reduce weight.
-Additionally, binging - overeating or eating obsessively -- and purging - using unhealthy ways to get rid of calories (vomiting, excessive exercising) -- also are associated with anorexia, which is similar to bulimia, but those with anorexia maintain a significantly low body weight.
+Additionally, binging – overeating or eating obsessively — and purging – using unhealthy ways to get rid of calories (vomiting, excessive exercising) — also are associated with anorexia, which is similar to bulimia, but those with anorexia maintain significantly low body weight.

-Anorexia has less to do about actual weight and more to do with self-worth associated with body image.
-Those with anorexia struggle with shame, guilt and depression, and may have trouble with social connection.
-Additionally, a co-occurring diagnoses of Obsessive Compulsive Disorder can develop because of an obsession with food patterns and rituals.
+Anorexia has less to do with actual weight and more to do with self-worth associated with body image.
+Those with anorexia struggle with shame, guilt, and depression, and may have trouble with social connections.
+Additionally, co-occurring diagnoses of Obsessive-Compulsive Disorder can develop because of an obsession with food patterns and rituals.

-Bulimia Nervosa, or simply known as bulimia, is associated with bingeing and purging behaviors -- overeating and then trying to get rid of calories through vomiting, excessive exercising or other restrictive diets, but do not meet the criteria for anorexia in that those diagnosed with bulimia may not maintain an extremely low body weight comparable to anorexia.
+Bulimia Nervosa, simply known as bulimia, is associated with bingeing and purging behaviors — overeating and then trying to get rid of calories through vomiting, excessive exercising, or other restrictive diets.

 Binge Eating Disorder is characterized by overeating or consuming large amounts of food to the point of loss of control.
-Binge eating may contribute to weight gain and obesity and can cause feelings of shame, guilt and disgust when eating urges can’t be control.
-Those who suffer from binge eating disorder turn to food to cope with feelings of low self worth and can trigger depression and anxiety, causing a vicious cycle that indirectly contributes to the disorder.
+Binge eating may contribute to weight gain and obesity and can cause feelings of shame, guilt, and disgust when eating urges can’t be controlled.
+Those who suffer from binge eating disorders turn to food to cope with feelings of low self-worth which can trigger depression and anxiety, causing a vicious cycle that indirectly contributes to the disorder.

-While they are no definitive causes of eating disorders, there are several factors that can contribute to the development of the illness, including:
+While they are no definitive causes of eating disorders, several factors can contribute to the development of the illness, including:

-Trauma - those who have experienced sexual abuse or physical or emotional neglect are at a higher risk of eating disorders
+Trauma – those who have survived sexual abuse or physical or emotional neglect are at a higher risk of eating disorders.

-Society Pressures - Society and cultural pressures to be thin and feelings of low self worth or inadequacy connected to societal preferences can contribute to eating disorders.
+Societal Pressures – Society and cultural pressures to be thin and feelings of low self-worth or inadequacy connected to societal preferences can contribute to eating disorders.

 Substance abuse – those who are currently substance abusers or are withdrawing from drugs or alcohol are more prone to anxiety disorders.
 Additionally, those who experience anxiety may be more prone to turn to drugs or alcohol to lessen their symptoms.

-Co-occurring conditions - those dealing depression and anxiety, as well as obsessive compulsive behaviors can be contributing factors to an eating disorder.
+Co-occurring conditions – those dealing with depression and anxiety, as well as obsessive-compulsive behaviors can be contributing factors to an eating disorder.

 While many people will diet or restrict calories at some point in their lives, it may be hard to identify definitive symptoms of an eating disorder.

 Studies have found that cognitive behavior therapy has been effective in treating eating disorders.
-Cognitive-behavior therapy or CBT is a goal oriented therapy that focuses on changing behaviors and thought patterns for those suffering from eating disorders.
-At Clarity Clinic, our therapists are trained in CBT interventions and strategies to help patients acknowledge and redirect distorted thought patterns about their weight and body image, as well as strengthen their view about themselves, to improve self-worth and self esteem.
+Cognitive-behavior therapy or CBT is a goal-oriented therapy that focuses on changing behaviors and thought patterns for those suffering from eating disorders.
+At Clarity Clinic, our therapists are trained in CBT interventions and strategies to help patients acknowledge and redirect distorted thought patterns about their weight and body image, as well as strengthen their views about themselves, to improve self-worth and self-esteem.

-Our therapists take an multi-disciplinary approach, working in conjunction with the psychiatrist treating co-occurring disorders, as well as the client’s nutritionist and family to devise an individual treatment plan tailored to each client's symptoms.
+Our eating disorder therapists take a multi-disciplinary approach, working in conjunction with the psychiatrist treating co-occurring disorders, as well as the client’s nutritionist and family to devise an individual treatment plan tailored to each client’s symptoms.